 It is a congregational decision to be part of the education program by becoming a partner with ICHM Canada.
 In the partnership, ICHM Canada commits to supporting the congregation in the development of the ministry through our education program, ongoing supervision and support and all the resources that ICHM Canada has developed over the years including standards of practice, documentation forms, policies and procedures and a resource handbook.

 ICHM Canada works collaboratively with the International Parish Nurse Resource Center in St. Louis, Missouri.
-In Ontario our educational partners are Emmanuel College, Victoria University in the University of Toronto and Waterloo Lutheran Seminary.
+In Ontario our educational partners are Emmanuel College and Victoria University in the University of Toronto.
 ICHM Canada’s affiliate in Saskatchewan works with the Lutheran Theological Seminary in Saskatoon and in New Brunswick, the New Brunswick Parish Nursing Ministries delivers the parish nursing education program at the University of New Brunswick in Moncton and also in Fredericton, Saint John and Bathurst.

 The curriculum of the Basic Parish Nurse Preparation Program, first developed and regularly revised by the International Parish Nurse Resource Center, has been augmented by the addition of modules developed by ICHM Canada.
 The Canadian context of Parish Nursing Ministries in the curriculum is further addressed through the selection of faculty members whose expertise in theology, nursing and other related fields provides contemporary and contextual relevance.
 The program is taught at the baccalaureate level and includes both theory and practice.
 Program presenters include seminary professors, nurse educators and other experts from the community.

 Classroom theoretical content in both level one and level two of the program

 is followed by 100 hours of integrated and supervised practicum (200 hours